-Status: Version: Released 3.0
+Status:FinalVersion:4.0

-Page 44 of 97 The entire area will be trimmed to facilitate the appropriate drainage of surface runoff from the site, rock raked to remove all surface rock and deep-ripped.
+The entire area will be trimmed to facilitate the appropriate drainage of surface runoff from the site, rock raked to remove all surface rock and deep-ripped.
 The area will be covered with topsoil material or suitable alternative and a native species mix will be applied to the site.
 Soil amelioration works including the addition of gypsum and lime will be undertaken as required.